 Stick to the absolute minimum temperature on your flat iron to avoid heat damage and to get the best results.

-Although many flat irons reach a max of 450 degrees, you don't have to crank yours up this high if you can straighten your hair at 340.
+Although many flat irons reach a max of 450 degrees, you don't have to crank yours up that high if you can straighten your hair at 340.

 Some recommended heat protectants are: